-The amount of revenue recognized for the years ended December 31, 2022 and 2021 that were included in the contract liability balance or increased by the beginning of the period were \$280 and \$21,107, respectively.
+The amount of revenue recognized for the years ended December 31, 2023 and 2022 that were included in the contract liability balance at the beginning of the period were \$80 and \$280, respectively.

 The major change in the balance of contract liabilities is the difference between the time frame in the performance obligation to be satisfied and the payment to be received.